 Our 5 Principles of Excellence

 Providing access to clean water for every human across the globe is a monumental goal, and there are many organizations working to do so.
-While each is necessary, Water of Life is very different than most, for five specific core principles we’re committed to protecting on every single project:
+While each is necessary, Water of Life is very different than most water charities, for five specific core principles we’re committed to protecting on every single project:

 Every dollar matters